chudsaviet/tframe/README.md

 # tframe
-Picture frame app for Android which downloads pictures from Telegram chat
+Picture frame app for Android which downloads pictures from Telegram chat.
+Built on top of TDLib library.